Rashedul/diffER/README.md

 #### Note:

 - Depending on the assay, you may want to exclude regions shorter than a specified length.
-For instance, we suggest filtering out regions under 300bp for broad marks.
+For instance, we recommend filtering out regions under 300bp for broad marks.

 ### 4. Plot healmap